gbanka/seocoin/doc/README_windows.txt

 Setup
 -----
-Unpack the files into a directory and run freicoin-qt.exe.
+Unpack the files into a directory and run seocoin-qt.exe.

-If you have Microsoft Security Essentials, you need to add freicoin.exe to its "Excluded processes" list.
-Microsoft Security Essentials->Settings tab, select Excluded processes, press Add, select freicoin.exe, OK, Save changes.
+If you have Microsoft Security Essentials, you need to add seocoin.exe to its "Excluded processes" list.
+Microsoft Security Essentials->Settings tab, select Excluded processes, press Add, select seocoin.exe, OK, Save changes.

 The software automatically finds other nodes to connect to.
 You can enable Universal Plug and Play using a menu entry or set your firewall